The cost of student accommodation in Greater Manchester varies based on the type of room, with average rents ranging from £500 - £1200 per month.

 5. Element

 Greater Manchester is a total win for students hunting for affordable housing without compromising on comfort.
 The city offers a mix of vibes and prices.
 No matter if you need a budget setup or a luxury one, there’s something for everyone.
-And here’s the real tea: cheap student accommodation in Greater Manchester doesn’t mean sketchy or uncomfortable.
-Even budget-friendly options often offer great amenities.
-You can find Wi-Fi, laundry, shared kitchens, and relaxed communal spaces.
+Cheap student accommodation in Greater Manchester doesn’t mean uncomfortable; even budget-friendly options often offer great amenities.
 These features are perfect for social butterflies and introverts alike.
-You’ll find cosy ensuites, shared apartments, and student flats.
+You’ll find cosy en-suites, shared apartments, and student flats.
 There are also well-located studio options, depending on what you want.
-Thanks to platforms like amber, finding quality and affordable Greater Manchester student accommodation to rent is easier than ever.
 Below are a few options for affordable student accommodation in Greater Manchester.

 1. Moss Court